Azure/Industrial-IoT/README.md

           }
         ]

+If you want to publish node values even they have not changed after a certain amount of time (with this you can also publish static node values regularily), then you can add the `HeartbeatInterval` key to a node configuration.
+This specifies a value in seconds where the last value should be resent, even it has not changed:

+                "HeartbeatInterval": 3600,

+To prevent sending the value of a node at startup, you can add the `SkipFirst` key to a node configuration:

+                "SkipFirst": true,

+Both configurations settings can be enabled for all nodes in your configuration file via command line options as well.

 ### Configuration via OPC UA method calls
 OPC Publisher has an OPC UA Server integrated, which can be accessed on port 62222.
 If the hostname is `publisher`, then the URI of the endpoint is: `opc.tcp://publisher:62222/UA/Publisher`
 This endpoint exposes five methods: